osm-search/Nominatim/docs/admin/Installation.md

 !!!
 Warning
     For larger installations you **must have** PostgreSQL 11+ and Postgis 3+ otherwise import and queries will be slow to the point of being unusable.
+    Query performance has marked improvements with PostgrSQL 13+ and Postgis 3.2+.

 For compiling: